Bioquilt

 > thread { } is a coding command, a conversation and the fibre within a fabric.

-Playfully subverting traditional textiles, the collective work with human biodata, translating it through traditional printing and generative processes to explore new ways to tell stories with fabric as a medium.
+Playfully subverting traditional textiles, we use human biodata, translating it through traditional printing and generative processes to explore new ways to tell stories with fabric as a medium.

-For this exhibition we worked with a group of young adults from Salford who are already connected to The Lowry via their Learning and Engagement team.
-During a week-long residency at Islington Mill we worked with the group to create a digital representation of their identity.
+For this commission, we collaborated with a group of young adults from Salford, associated with The Lowry through their Learning and Engagement team.
+Over the course of a week-long residency at Islington Mill, we worked closely with the group to create a digital representation of their collective identity.

 Quilt construction / Jessie Fewtril